pjgm/PW/README.md

 # PW
-Repository for the Web Search Course
+Repository for the Web Search and Information Retrieval Course